 My Favorite: Super-Fine Unbleached Cake Flour from Bob’s Red Mill®

 As an employee-owned company, Bob’s Red Mill® uses high-quality whole grains to satisfy all vegan, paleo, and gluten-free friendly cooking and baking needs.
-From almond flour, cake mixes, coconut flour to various grains, it offers the largest lines of organic, whole grain foods in the country.
+From almond flour, cake mixes, and coconut flour to various grains, it offers the largest lines of organic, whole-grain foods in the country.
 You can be assured that all of its products are certified Kosher and made with ingredients grown from non-GMO seeds.
-If you’re curious, you can go to the website and learn more about the founder, Bob Moore and his mission too.
+If you’re curious, you can go to the website and learn more about the founder, Bob Moore, and his mission too.

 First Time Making Chiffon Cake?

 I’ve shared some helpful tips on How to Make the Perfect Chiffon Cake – Tips & Troubleshoot.
 Take a look before you start making your first chiffon cake.